-Register now for our first workshop on Feb.
-11th.
+Register now for our next workshop on March 11th.
 Use the form below.

 Being diagnosed with heart failure or disease can make you feel as if your world has turned upside down.
 Powerful emotions come with the diagnosis: fear, anger, sadness, loss—often difficult to express.
 Expressive writing has been shown to have emotional and physiological benefits to those dealing with life-threatening or chronic conditions, hardship or trauma.
 It can, quite simply, help you feel better.

 Each 90-minute virtual session is facilitated by Sharon Bray, author, educator and heart failure patient.
 Join to learn why and how writing can be healing, whether you write alone or with others.
 You’ll have a chance to interact with Sharon and complete short sample writing exercises to start to your own expressive writing.
 Be sure to have pen and paper on hand!

 - Time: 1 p.m. to 2:30 p.m.
 EST